Updated: Feb 6, 2022

 What: Stretching, foam rolling or yoga.
 Why: To relieve muscle tightness and soreness.
 This is particularly important for older runners.
 As we age our hips can lose range of motion and extension.
 Some believe that greater hip extension at push off is directly correlated with a more efficient powerful stride.
 How: Stretching and foam rolling can be performed at any time and multiple times a day.
 Experts recommend dynamic stretching prior to running and static or dynamic stretching after.
 Here’s a great foam rolling routine to try.

-What: Dynamic exercises that include skips, bounds, marches, etc. Examples of running drills can be found here.
-Why: Perfecting running form and to become a more efficient runner.
+What: Dynamic exercises that include skips, bounds, marches, etc. Why: Perfecting running form and becoming a more efficient runner.
 How: Perform two to three days per week either prior to a run or after run.
 Note: Form is absolutely essential when doing drills.
 Bad form will be counterproductive.

 How Often Should I Cross-Train?